ndvo/jamstack-web-starter-c/README.md

  1. **Fetch your data on compile time:** there's a `src/_data/lorem.js` file.
 It demonstrates how to fetch data from your own API during compile time.
 This way you can have your content updated on each new deploy.

+** Remember to remove `src/_data/lorem.js` file.

+It maker real requests during build time.
+If you are not going to use the data fetched it is simply making unnecessary requests to the server and making your build time slower.

 ## Want to dive deeper?